emanuelelongo/react-ssr-starter-kit/README.md

 This package includes two main parts: a **Client** and a **Server** classes.
 You instantiate a Server object on your Node.js server and a Client object on the client.

-The Server is reponsible to serve both static contents and rendered pages, eventually prefetching initial data (see [Component requirements](#component-requirements) section).
+The Server is reponsible to serve both static contents and rendered pages, and prefetching initial data (see [Component requirements](#component-requirements) section).

 The Client is responsible to boostrap and render the React client application inside a given DOM element.